 3. Find creative ways to remember your pet.

 Right now, I take comfort in finding ways to memorialize Amanda and keep her memory close.
 For example, I wear a locket with her photo in it so that she’s always with me.
 I’ve even donated to multiple charities in Amanda’s name to honor her and spread positivity in the wake of her death.
-If you’re grieving a pet, you can also create a photo memorial in your home or use an old feeding bowl as a planter to cultivate new life.
+If you’re grieving a pet, you can also create a photo memorial, place a pet cremation urn in your home or use an old feeding bowl as a planter to cultivate new life.

 4. Talking through your grief can help you heal.